Search

 We know that life-shortening conditions affect not only the person who has been diagnosed, but those close to them too.

 Everyone at St Catherine’s is committed to supporting relatives and friends alongside their care of the patient.
 We also have a dedicated Support Team which is here to help carers and loved ones in a range of practical and emotional ways.
-They also support carers in the community who don’t have to be connected with the hospice.

 • Ensuring the social care needs of our patients and their loved ones are met.
-This could be putting systems in place to ensure relatively simple things like shopping and housework are managed, to dealing with more complex issues such as advising on benefits or housing issues
+This could be putting systems in place to ensure things like shopping and housework are managed, to dealing with more complex issues such as advising on benefits or housing issues

 • Safeguarding adults and children, ensuring protection for vulnerable people who are under our care